#22 Lymph node, Reticular Tissue (Silver Stain, Bielschowsky)

 The histological topography of a lymph node is well shown in this preparation although the silver stain does not show the cellular elements.
 The reticular fibers, stained black by the silver reticulum stain and are arranged in loose spidery meshworks.
 Type I collagen is stained red-brown.

 - The connective tissue capsule stained red by the counterstain and covered on its external surface by loose connective tissue in which there are fat cells, blood vessels and some afferent lymphatic vessels with delicate valves.

-- the subcapsular (or marginal) sinus, lying immediately below the capsule.
+- The subcapsular sinus immediately below the capsule.

-- the cortex, composed of lymphatic tissue with nodules (that are poorly defined in this node since there has been no recent antigenic or infectious stimulation).
+- The cortex, composed of lymphatic tissue with nodules (that are poorly defined in this node).

-- The thymus-dependent area comprises the mid- and deep-cortex, i.e., the non-nodular region of the cortex (paracortex).
+- The paracortex the non-nodular region of the cortex.

-- an indented region, the hilus (or hilum), which is surrounded by the medulla and contains connective tissue, a few fat cells, blood vessels, nerve bundles and large efferent lymphatic vessels with delicate valves (to prevent the backup of lymph into the node).
-The scanned section does not pass directly through the site of the hilus but there is a large efferent lymphatic vessel in the center of the medulla.
+- An indented region, the hilum, which is surrounded by the medulla and contains connective tissue, a few fat cells, blood vessels, nerve bundles and large efferent lymphatic vessels with delicate valves (to prevent the backup of lymph into the node).
+The scanned section does not pass directly through the site of the hilus but there is a large efferent lymphatic vessel in the center of the medulla).

 Be sure you understand the cellular interactions and activities within both the cortical and medullary regions of the lymph node.

 #31 Bronchial lymph node (H & Azure II-Eosin)